Breword/tmux/FAQ.md

 C-b : attach -d
 ~~~~

-With 2.9 or later, setting the window-size option to largest will use the
+With 2.9 or later, setting the `window-size` option to `largest` will use the
 largest attached client rather than smallest.

 ### What is the passthrough escape sequence and how do I use it?

-tmux takes care not to send escape sequences to a terminal that it isn't going to understand because it can't predict how it will react.
+tmux takes care not to send escape sequences to a terminal that it isn't going
+to understand because it can't predict how it will react.

-However, it can be forced to pass an escape sequence through by wrapping it in a special form of the DCS sequence with the content prefixed by `tmux;`.
-Any \033 characters in the wrapped sequence must be doubled, for example:
+However, it can be forced to pass an escape sequence through by wrapping it in
+a special form of the DCS sequence with the content prefixed by `tmux;`.
+Any
+`\033` characters in the wrapped sequence must be doubled, for example:

 ~~~~
 \033Ptmux;\033\033]1337;SetProfile=NewProfileName\007\033\\
 ~~~~

-Will pass this iTerm2 special escape sequence `\033]1337;SetProfile=NewProfileName\007` through to the terminal without tmux discarding it.
+Will pass this iTerm2 special escape sequence
+`\033]1337;SetProfile=NewProfileName\007` through to the terminal without tmux
+discarding it.

 This feature should be used with care.
-Note that because tmux isn't aware of any changes made to the terminal state by the passthrough escape sequence, it is possible for it to undo them.
+Note that because tmux isn't aware of
+any changes made to the terminal state by the passthrough escape sequence, it
+is possible for it to undo them.

-The passthrough escape sequence is no longer necessary for changing the cursor colour or style as tmux now has its own support (see the Cs, Cr, Ss and Se capabilities).
+The passthrough escape sequence is no longer necessary for changing the cursor
+colour or style as tmux now has its own support (see the `Cs`, `Cr`, `Ss` and
+`Se` capabilities).

 ### Why don't XMODEM, YMODEM and ZMODEM work inside tmux?